SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ===

 The first step to collaborative workflows is granting access to the **origin** of your project.
-Introduce yourself to your neighbour, and ask for his/her GitHub username.
+Introduce yourself to your neighbor, and ask for his/her GitHub username.

 ![]({{ site.baseurl }}/images/repo_collab.png)
 {:.captioned}

-Add your neighbour as a collaborator, and accept your neighbours invitation to collaborate!
+Add your neighbor as a collaborator, and accept your neighbor's invitation to collaborate!

 ===

 ## Editing on GitHub

 Go to your neighbors repository on GitHub, and open `collaborators.md`.
 The text below shows "My Neighbor!" where you should see your neighbor's name.
-Edit the file in your neighbour's repo, by replacing the remaining "My neighbor!" with your own name.
+Edit the file in your neighbor's repo, by replacing the remaining "My neighbor!" with your own name.

 ~~~
 ## Project Collaborators